polterguy/phosphorusfive-dox/chapter-7.md

 In P5, there are two important events for loading and saving files.
 These are **[load-file]** and **[save-file]**.
 Before we start using them though, we'll need to have a look at the folder structure of P5.

 Please open up the folder *"/phosphorusfive/core/p5.webapp/"*.
 This is the main root folder for your web application.
-The most important folder here, for this chapter, is called *"users"*.
+The most important folder for this chapter is called *"users"*.
 This folder will contain one folder for each user you have in your P5 installation.
-By default, P5 only has only one user, which is your *"root"* user, so typically as you start out with P5, there will only be one folder inside of your *"users"* folder.
+By default, P5 has only one user, which is your *"root"* user - So typically as you start out with P5, there will only be one folder inside of your *"users"* folder.
 This folder will be the *"root"* folder.

 Inside of your user's folder, the *"root"* folder that is, you can find a *"documents"* folder.
 This is the equivalent of *"Your documents"* in windows, or *"Home"* on Linux.
-This is important to understand for this chapter, since we will store our *"database"* within a file in this folder.
+This is important to understand for this chapter, since we will store our *"database"* within this folder.
 Our file will be named *"adr.hl"*.
 The extension *".hl"* implies *"[H]yper - [L]ambda"*.

 Your *"documents"* folder, contains two folders.
 One *"private"* folder, and another *"public"* folder.
 We will be using the *"private"* folder, to store a file, containing the data for our CRUD application.
 Files inside of this folder, cannot in general, be accessed by anyone, except the user whom these files belongs to.
 Hence, they are your user's *"private files"*.

-To create a file inside of this folder, can be done by prepending your path with a tilde `~`.
+To reference files inside of your user's home folder, can be done by prepending your path with a tilde `~`.
 If you start out a filename with a tilde, this will automatically save a file to your user's home folder.
 If you want to create a file inside of your private documents folder, you can use something resembling the following code.

 ```
 save-file:~/documents/private/foo.txt